Discover Norway through scenic film locations

 Even the filmmakers of Pippi Longstocking couldn’t resist Norway.
 Created by Swedish author Astrid Lindgren in 1945, Pippi is one of the most beloved children's characters in the world.

-For the snowy scenes in Pippi Goes on Board from 1969 they traveled to the same town as Home for Christmas – Røros.
+The snowy scenes in Pippi Goes on Board from 1969 were shot in the same town as Home for Christmas – Røros.

 In the film, you can see Pippi rolling a giant snowball down the historic Sleggveien street.

-It’s not only an iconic filming location, it still gives some idea of the social history of the mining community.
-During the summer months some of the houses are open to the public.
+It’s not only a famous location, it also gives viewers an idea of the social history of the mining community.
+Some of the houses are open to the public in summer.

 5. The Worst Person in the World

-Joachim Trier’s film, The Worst Person in the World, goes deep into the complexities of love and self-discovery in modern life.
+Joachim Trier’s film, The Worst Person in the World, dives deep into the complexities of love and self-discovery in the modern world.

 Julie (Renate Reinsve) is turning thirty.
-She feels her talents have gone unfulfilled, while her older boyfriend, Aksel, which is a successful graphic novelist, is pushing for them to settle down.
+She feels her talents have gone unfulfilled, while her older boyfriend, Aksel, a successful graphic novelist, is pushing for the couple to settle down.

 One night she crashes a party on impulse.
 Julie meets the charming and carefree Eivind – a spark is lit, and her world is turned upside down.